Inno97/dataeng_test/s2_databases/s2_databases.md

 query3.sql will fetch for the current month.
 But the transactions are not made for this month, so nothing will be printed.

+> docker exec -it <container ID> psql postgres postgres -f /opt/sql/query2.sql\
-> psql postgres postgres -f /opt/sql/query2.sql
+> docker exec -it <container ID> psql postgres postgres -f /opt/sql/query3.sql

 Expected output: